lefaith12661/Personal_Projects/README.md

 # Personal Projects

 Welcome to my personal projects repository!
-As a self-taught developer, this repository showcases various projects that I have built to enhance my programming skills and explore different technologies.
+This repository showcases various projects that I have built to enhance my programming skills and explore different technologies.

 # About Me

-I am a passionate self-taught developer who loves to dive into new technologies and expand my knowledge in the world of programming.
+I am a passionate developer who loves to dive into new technologies and expand my knowledge in the world of programming.
 This repository serves as a portfolio of my work, demonstrating my growth and the projects I have completed during my journey.

 ## Project List